sakshamverma2030/NanoMatch-A-High-Speed-Trade-Matching-Engine/README.md

 - Nanosecond timestamp logging
 - Audit trail generation

-Each trade is stored with full metadata including symbol, quantity, price, side, and timestamp — making it suitable for compliance, analytics, and latency tracking.
+Each trade is stored with full metadata including symbol, quantity, price, side, and timestamp — making it suitable for compliance, analytics, and performance tracking.

 ---